Frequently Asked Questions

-CHI is licensed in the states of Washington, Florida and Utah and unless an exception is made, requires that all families working for child placement in these states complete their home study with one of our CHI workers.
+CHI is licensed in the states of Washington, Florida, Louisiana, Texas, Massachusetts and Utah unless an exception is made, requires that all families working for child placement in these states complete their home study with one of our CHI workers.
 We can provide home studies for families who live in our licensed states who are adopting through other agency programs that we do not offer.
-We can also do home studies for domestic or permanency planning adoptions.

 WHAT IF I ALREADY HAVE A HOME STUDY COMPLETED?

-If a home study is already completed in Washington, Utah or Florida, CHI can choose to accept a completed home study on a case by case basis if the home study meets the requirements of the country from which the family desires to adopt.
+If a home study is already completed in Washington, Florida, Louisiana, Texas, Massachusetts and Utah, CHI can choose to accept a completed home study on a case by case basis if the home study meets the requirements of the country from which the family desires to adopt.

 WHAT IF I DO NOT LIVE IN A CHI LICENSED STATE?